Victorian Circuit Breaker Lockdown update

 We will be ensuring that we remind community members in metropolitan Melbourne and beyond of the importance of regular eye examinations and maintaining good eye health and beyond through Good Vision for Life and broader media engagement opportunities.

-Patients are only required to wear a face covering that covers both their nose and mouth.
+Patients are required to wear a face covering that covers both their nose and mouth.
 Practitioners should however make a COVID risk assessment on patients who are symptomatic and refer to a COVID testing site/hospital.
 See the Department of Health and Human Resources for more information on what is an appropriate face covering

 The DHSS has clarified that “From the perspective of public health services, this guidance is ‘role agnostic’ and applied to all staff (clinical and non-clinical) as appropriate to their potential exposure and patient interactions.
 If it is deemed that these staff should be wearing a mask, under the guidance this is specified as a ‘level 1 or type 1 disposable surgical mask’”.
-They also included on 11.08.2020 that unless they are directly involved in treating patients, eye protection for ancillary staff is not required.

 To support optometrists and optometry practices during Victoria’s Stage 4 lockdown, Optometry Australia has developed a COVID safe plan template for all practices in the Greater Melbourne area, building on the minimum requirements of a Victorian workplace COVID Safe Plan.
 Once finalised, your COVID safe plan must be accessible for all practice staff and may be requested by DHHS representatives during spot checks or in the case of a positive diagnosis linked to your practice.